linnalab/qclus/README.md

 In order to run QClus, you will need two things:

-1. The .h5 count matrix of your snRNA-seq data, e.g. `counts.h5`
+1. The path to your count matrix of your droplets (can be provided as .h5 or .h5ad).
+In our benchmarking we begin with the filtered 10X output, but in principle the unfiltered output can also be used.
 2. The fraction of unspliced reads for each droplet, e.g. `fraction_unspliced.csv`.
 They should be in the following format:

 |              | fraction_unspliced |